Council on Geostrategy: Events

 The Council on Geostrategy hosts events to facilitate the debate on key geostrategy issues.
 The Geostrategy Forum and Whitehall Briefing series are round-table discussions that feature presentations by a Whitehall official, senior parliamentarians, and naval officers, followed by a question-and-answer session.

+Conferences

+The Council on Geostrategy organises the International Sea Power Conference on behalf of the Royal Navy.
+In 2025, the Sea Power Conference took place at BT Headquarters and featured keynote address and panel discussions from notable figures including: